 - Season the chicken thighs on both sides generously with salt, pepper, paprika, granulated onion, granulated garlic, paprika, and Italian seasoning.

-- Cook the chicken thighs on each side for 4-5 minutes, then set aside.
+- Cook the chicken thighs on each side for 4-5 minutes in a large pot, then set aside.

 - Preheat the oven to 350 degrees F.